#40: Renfrew Community Park

 While it’s Dude Chilling Park that has the reputation for urbanite Mt.
 Pleasant Millennials gatherings for a couple cold beverages, it’s really Jonathan Rogers where the action happens.

 The park is high enough up Mount Pleasant that you can get a partial view of downtown and the mountains, but it also gets plenty of sun.
 The steep slope down from the street gives a sense of grandeur to the park, but also provides additional flexibility for where people choose to chill.
-The nearby presence of Milano Coffee and 33 Acres Brewery is a definite plus, the regular presence of a food truck is super helpful, and it goes without saying that the washrooms are both helpful and essential, given the clientele.
+The nearby presence of Milano Coffee and 33 Acres Brewery is a definite plus, the regular presence of a food truck with the best hamburgers in Vancouver is a big benefit, and it goes without saying that the washrooms are both helpful and essential, given the clientele.

 That’s not who the park really serves though — it’s for the community of young adults who like to have an evening hanging out with a group of friends, maybe having a couple beverages, and departing at a reasonable hour.